R&D

 Current treatments

-The current medical landscape lacks effective interventions to reduce the blood levels of TMAO,
+The current medical landscape lacks effective interventions to reduce the blood levels of TMAO, highlighting significant unmet needs in this area.

 BM101Airway viral infection